treyz1999-lgtm/CardGamePlus/docs/architecture.md

 GameEngine
 ```

-For example, loading a Deck follows this process:
+Loading a Deck follows this process:

 ```
 Deck